SAP-samples/teched2022-DT261/exercises/ex4/README.md

 ![](images/EX4_8.jpg)

-2. Log On to system HE4 with user DT260-<your group number> (e.g. DT261-34)
+2. Log On to system HE4 with user DT261-<your group number> (e.g. DT261-34)

 ![](images/EX4_9.jpg)

 ![](images/EX4_10.jpg)

-3. Use the command field to call a transaction (e.g. `OA2C_CONFIG`)  and pre-fix the transaction code with `/n`.
+3. In this exercise: Use the command field to call a transaction (e.g. `OA2C_CONFIG`)  and pre-fix the transaction code with `/n`.

 ![](images/EX4_11.jpg)